mjordan/islandora_workbench_docs/docs/preparing_data.md

 * replaces smart/curley quotes (both double and single) with regular quotes
 * replaces multiple whitespaces within strings with a single space
 * removes leading and trailing spaces (including newlines).
+* removes leading and trailing subdelimter characters (i.e., the value of the `subdelimiter` config setting, default of `|`).

-If you do not want Workbench to do any of these, include the `clean_csv_values_skip` setting in your configuration, specifying in a list one or more of the following:
+If you do *not* want Workbench to do one or more of these cleanups, include the `clean_csv_values_skip` setting in your configuration, specifying in a list one or more of the following:

 * `smart_quotes`
 * `inside_spaces`
 * `outside_spaces`
+* `outside_subdelimiters`

 An example of using this configuration setting is: